Most common roof leaks and how to fix them

 7.)
 Check the Ridge Vent on the Roof peak to make sure everything is nailed tight and all Hip & Ridge capping is in good shape.

 8.)
 Check any Roof Skylights for Cracks, Leaks or Fogged glass/plastic.

 10.)
-Make sure any Tree branches are not resting on the Roof, If any excessive Tree limbs are hanging over the home suggest a Tree Removal company come out to trim back the branches.
+Make sure there are no tree branches resting on the roof.
+If any excessive tree limbs are hanging over the home, I suggest a Tree Removal company come out to trim back the branches.

 11.)
 Improve the insulation and ventilation of your attic space, to reduce heat loss and prevent ice dams – one of the most common causes of roof leaks in the winter.

 Watch a quick roof repair video on how to replace a missing / broken roofing shingle yourself:

 These are the basics for repairing and maintaining a typical asphalt shingles roof.
 Obviously, if there have been leaks or water stains on the ceilings, you need to pinpoint the cause and fix it promptly.
 If it seems like there are too many things wrong with the roof or the granules are simply coming off the shingles, I would suggest roof replacement.